Auto Transport Scams and Auto Transport Companies to Avoid

 • Complying with hours of service regulations

 Brokers do not own car shipping equipment or employ truck drivers.
-Instead, they facilitate business between customers and carriers, helping customers more easily find the best solution for their auto transport needs.
+Instead, they facilitate business between customers and carriers, helping customers find the best solution for their auto transport needs.
 To verify an auto transport broker, the FMCSA will check:

 • Operating authority